 The costs and capacity released must be reported in the row corresponding to the highest and lowest voltages at a substation or the highest and lowest voltages affected by the constraint for a substation group.
 If a circuit constraint affects a number of substations, it should be reported under substation groups.
 E.g if two 33/11 kV substations are supplied by a common cable and the cable is restricting the capacity of the substation group and only circuit works are carried out on the 33kV cable causing the constraint, this should be classified as 33kV:11kV (related to the substations affected by the constraint) and not as 33kV:33kV work (based on the cable constraint).

 DNOs should only use the table for “Other substation constraints” where it is not possible to include the activity in one of the tables for capacity constraints.
 For activity reported under Other Substation Constraints, do not disaggregate reporting between network voltage levels.

+DNOs should use the table entitled “Flexibility” to capture the costs and volumes associated with flexibility services.
+This relates to any flexibility that is contracted to resolve capacity constraints that may otherwise require a Conventional Solution or other Innovative Solution to provide the necessary capacity.

 DNOs should only use the table for “Other reinforcement activities” where it is not possible to include the activity in one of the other tables in this worksheet.
 However, protection enhancements must be reported here.
 DNOs should enter a reasonable volume unit for each item in this table and the voltage level(s) affected.